 - 1. The Professional Graduate Diploma in Education (PGDE) of the University of Aberdeen, is awarded on successful completion of a one year (36 weeks) full-time programme (or the equivalent for part-time programmes) and is accredited by the General Teaching Council for Scotland (GTCS). - 2.
 The Professional Graduate Diploma in Education may be conferred in either Primary or Secondary Education.
-The Secondary route may be completed with designation in Biology with Science, Business Education; Chemistry with Science; Computing; Drama; English; Gaelic; Geography; History; Home Economics; Mathematics; Modern Languages; Modern Studies; Physics with Science; Religious and Moral Education; Technological Education; or a combination of two cognate subjects if appropriate. - 3.
+The Secondary route may be completed with designation in a cognate subject or a combination of two cognate subjects as listed in annex A. - 3.
 Before being admitted to the Professional Graduate Diploma in Education programme, all candidates must, in addition to satisfying any academic requirements for admission, satisfactorily complete a Protection of Vulnerable Groups (PVG) check, and would also normally be required to attend for interview. - 4.
-Candidates on the Professional Graduate Diploma in Education must satisfactorily complete all prescribed diploma assessments, as listed in the programme prescription, and achieve a minimum of 120 credit points, in order to be awarded the Diploma. - The programme of study leading to the Diploma, which is accredited by the General Teaching Council for Scotland, shall be as approved by the Senatus Academicus and is contained in the programme prescription appended. - 6.
+Candidates on the Professional Graduate Diploma in Education must satisfactorily complete all prescribed diploma assessments, as listed in the programme prescription, and achieve a minimum of 120 credit points, in order to be awarded the Diploma. - 5.
+The programme of study leading to the Diploma, which is accredited by the General Teaching Council for Scotland, shall be as approved by the Senatus Academicus and is contained in the programme prescription. - 6.
 The assessment for each course within the Diploma shall be determined by the Senatus Academicus.
 In terms of Regulation 6 of the General Regulations for Taught Postgraduate Awards, the examiners in respect of periods of School Experience will normally include designated staff of the schools concerned.